-Order for a person to go to a site of isolation, quarantine facility, or a person to go for medical examination who is suspected of having contracted COVID-19 who has been in contact with a person who is a carrier of COVID-19 and who has refused to - submit to a medical examination, including but not limited to the taking of any bodily sample by a person authorised in law to do so;
+Order for a person to go to a site of isolation, quarantine facility, or a person to go for medical examination

-In the Magistrates Court for the district of2020. held at on this day of Before me magistrate for the e aforementioned district in chambers Whereas it appears that (name of person) Being a person: who has been clinically or by a laboratory confirmed as having COVID-19 be admitted to a site to be used as isolation or a quarantine facility; or submit to mandatory prophylaxis, treatment, isolation or quarantine or isolation in order to prevent transmission.

-I hereby issue an order for the submission of the said person to a medical examination, including the taking of any bodily sample by a person authorised in law.
+In the Magistrates Court for the district of held at on this day of 2020.

+Before me magistrate for the aforementioned district in chambers Whereas it appears that (name of person) Being a person: who has been clinically, or by a l aboratory, confirmed as having COVID-19 who is suspected of having contr COVID-19 and who has refused to racted COVID-19 who has been in contact with a person who is a carrier of - submit to a medical examination authorised in law to do so; n, including but not limited to the taking of any bodily sample by a person be admitted to a site to be used a as isolation or a quarantine facility; or submit to mandatory prophylaxi transmission. s, treatment, isolation or quarantine or isolation in order to prevent I hereby issue an order for the sub any bodily sample by a person autl mission of the said person to a medical examination, including the taking of horised in law.
+Date Magistrate Note: This order remains in force u until- (a) it is executed; (b) it is cancelled by the person wh no issued it or, if such person is not available, by any person with like authority (c) a period of ninety days has laps sed from the date of its issue; or (d) the purpose for the issuing of t he order has lapsed.
+Signed at on this th ne day of 2020.
+Official stamp of Institution
-Date

-Magistrate

-Note: This order remain ins in force until-

-(a) it is executed;

-(b) it is cancelled by th e person who issued it or, if such person is not available, by any person with like authority;

-(c) a period of ninety d lays has lapsed from the date of its issue; ; or

-(d) the purpose for the issuing of the order has lapsed.

-Signed at on this the day of 2020.

-Official stamp of Institu ıtion

-Form 2 (Regulations 16(2)(b) and 28(4))
+Form 2 (Regulations 16(2)(b)/28(4)/33(1A))